boomcamp/WP-1-Web-Resume/README.md

 # Database Design

-There is no specific database design for our resume template you have the freedom to create the tables.
+There is no specific database design for our resume website, you have the an option to create your own custom tables.

 # Finished